Manuel Delgado Villegas: Possible

 Delgado's confirmed crimes are often misreported as eight instead of seven.
 This probably stems from a 1977 article in the popular weekly newspaper El Caso, that proposed Delgado as the possible murderer of Natividad Romero Rodríguez, a prostitute found dead in a large clay jar in a country house near Barajas, Madrid in 1969.
-She had been raped and strangled with great violence by a man using only one hand three days before, leading the investigators to suspect someone with military background, possibly an American pilot from the nearby Torrejón Air Base since the victim had often been seen in such company.
+She had been raped and strangled with great violence by a man using only one hand three days before, leading the investigators to suspect someone with a military background, possibly an American pilot from the nearby Torrejón Air Base since the victim had often been seen in such company.
 The crime, however, remains unsolved and was never linked to Delgado by the police.
 Another victim often cited is Almudena Sánchez Rus, murdered in El Puerto de Santa María in 1972, but at that time Delgado was already arrested and in custody.

-Delgado also claimed to have killed a foreign woman in Sant Feliu de Guixols, stabbed another woman in Alicante, strangled a homosexual man with a wire in Barcelona and even to have thrown another homosexual, a client, off a cliff in Garraf after the victim said "Such beauty!
+Delgado also claimed to have killed a foreign woman in Sant Feliu de Guixols, stabbed another woman in Alicante, strangled a homosexual man with a wire in Barcelona and even thrown another homosexual, a client, off a cliff in Garraf after the victim said "Such beauty!
 Such a view!
 I wouldn't mind dying right in this place!", to which Delgado replied "Die then" and pushed him.
 On another occasion, Delgado displayed discomfort upon hearing over the police car radio that 80 bodies had been found buried in a man's garden in Mexico; he immediately asked the police to be freed for 24 hours, promising not to escape, "so this guy doesn't beat me."